manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/07-even-odd-transition.md

     - 'scene transition'
     - 'scene'
     - 'scenes'
-description: 'A tutorial on create scene transition effects in a MonoGame project.'
+description: 'A tutorial on creating scene transition effects in a MonoGame project.'
-image:
+image: /img/mgb_cookie.svg
-slug: /tutorials/scene-transitions/even-odd-transition
+slug: /tutorials/monogame-3-8/scene-transitions/even-odd-transition
 ---

-## EvenOddTileTransition
+# The EvenOddTileTransition
 Now that we've created a simple fade transition, lets create one that really stands out.
 Imagine a grid, like a chess board.
 In this grid, we're going to group each odd grid cell together and each even grid cell together.
 To help visualize this, see the image below.
 The gray grid cells are the even ones and the white grid cells are the odd ones.

 ![](/img/tutorials/scene-transitions/even-odd-grid.png)

 What were going to do with this transition effect take our scene and theoretically split it up into a grid like this.
 For the transition out, we are going first take all of the odd grid cells and shrink + rotate them out of the scene.
 Then we are going to take all of the even grid cells and shrink + rotate them out of the scene  For the transition in, we'll do the reverse, growing + rotating the cells into the screen.

+:::note Perform the Following
-Create a new class file in your project called **EvenOddTileTransition.cs**.
-Then add the following code
+Create a new class file in your project called **EvenOddTileTransition.cs**, then add the following code.
+We'll go over the code in the sections after.

 **using statements**
 ```csharp